markmandel/JavaLoader/readme.txt

 recieve the version that was loaded, not the ColdFusion library version.

 * parentClassLoader (null)
-(Expert use only) The parent java.lang.ClassLoader to set when creating the URLClassLoader
+(Expert use only) The parent java.lang.ClassLoader to set when creating the URLClassLoader.
+Note - when setting loadColdFusionClassPath to 'true', this value is overwritten with the ColdFusion classloader.

 To create an instance of a Java Class, you then only need to call: